kadelcode/alx-system_engineering-devops/0x00-shell_basics/README.md

-rmdir /tmp/dir - Delete dir in tmp cd - : Change to the previous working directory ls -la . .. /boot : List directories
+rmdir /tmp/dir - Delete dir in tmp cd - : Change to the previous working directory ls -la . .. /boot : List directories file /tmp/iamafile : Displays what type of data is in iamafile